AnicetNgrt/flore1/README.md

  6. [**License**](#license)

 # <a name="features"></a>What can it do ?
+The best thing to do would be to look briefly at all the tutorials available, they tend to cover everything the latest build can do.**
 #### For now, what it does the best is rendering:
  -   Interpret an easy syntax for creating text based sprites with color.
  -   Convert pictures to text based sprites.